Kotlin/kotlinx.serialization/docs/topics/serialization-json-elements.md

     // "pi_double": 3.141592653589793,
     // "pi_string": "3.141592653589793238462643383279"
 }
+//sampleEnd
 ```
+{kotlin-runnable="true"}

 <!--- > You can get the full code [here](../../guide/example/example-json-elements-05.kt). -->

-In the example above, even though `pi` was defined as a number with 30 decimal places, the resulting JSON does not reflect this.
+In the example above, even though `pi` is defined as a number with 30 decimal places, the resulting JSON doesn't reflect this.
 The `Double` value is truncated to 15 decimal places, and the `String` is wrapped in quotes, making it a string instead of a JSON number.

 <!---